Boston Toxic Chemical Exposure Lawyers

 Over 100 Years Combined Experience Representing Those Injured by Negligence in Massachusetts

-For years, victims and families have sought out Breakstone, White & Gluck after traumatic injuries caused by toxic chemical exposures, accidents and explosions in Massachusetts.
-These incidents are always serious and our personal injury lawyers are ready to assist those injured.
-We have more than 100 years combined experience investigating injuries and wrongful deaths and holding companies accountable for negligence.
+For years, victims and their families have sought out Breakstone, White & Gluck after suffering traumatic injuries in toxic chemical exposures, accidents and explosions in Massachusetts.
+With more than 100 years combined experience, our personal injury lawyers are ready to assist victims and are committed to holding companies accountable for negligent acts leading up to injuries.

 OSHA maintains a long list of controlled toxic and hazardous chemical substances.
 Each chemical must be used according to detailed safety regulations depending on the chemical properties.
 Some chemicals explode when they interact, others create toxic fumes while others are acids.
 Under OSHA regulations, employers must maintain a list of hazardous chemicals used in the workplace and conduct regular testing to ensure workers are not put at risk.